furkanonder/glassjar/README.md

 ## Motivation

-Glassjar is a database that, unlike other databases, stores records as Python objects in the database and allows you to use them with ORM.
+Glassjar is a database that provides a storage mechanism based on pickled Python objects with ORM.

 ## Installation